InformaticsMatters/fragmentor/README.md

 If set to 'No', it will not delete the contents of the previous run.
 This is provided only for debugging purposes and should be used with caution.

+> Optional parameter add_backup: default: no

+If set to yes, this automatically backs up the database after the standardisation play.

 ### Fragmentation